 Predatory Mite Benefits

-There are clear advantages in using predatory mites to kill spider mites:
+There are clear advantages to plants by using predatory mites to kill spider mites:

 - Predatory mites eat spider mites.